One Method to Solve all Stock Problems on LeetCode

 dp[i][k][1] = max(dp[i-1][k][1], dp[i-1][k-1][0] - prices[i])

-Following the previous code, we might instinctively write the code like this (incorrectly):
+Based on previous code, we might naively write it like this (incorrectly):

 int k = 2;